RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Member-Stuff/Getting a Guild Member.md

 Getting a Guild Member {#gettingaguildmember}
 ============
-- Execute the, from the `DiscordCoreAPI::GuildMembers::getCachedGuildMember()` (which collects it from the cache), or `DiscordCoreAPI::GuildMembers::getGuildMemberAsync()` (which collects it from the Discord servers) function, while passing to it a value of type `DiscordCoreAPI::GetGuildMemberData`.
+- Execute the, from the `GuildMembers::getCachedGuildMember()` (which collects it from the cache), or `GuildMembers::getGuildMemberAsync()` (which collects it from the Discord servers) function, while passing to it a value of type `GetGuildMemberData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp